- 1 Full Gallon of Basecoat

 This Basecoat Clear Coat kit is made with high levels of lightfast automotive grade pigments and highly weatherable urethane co-reactants and UV protecting additives to ensure fast coverage and long life.
 The base mixes 2:1 with UreChem urethane grade reducer (included in kit) and the clear mixes 4:1 with activator for the MS clear or 2:1 with the glamour clear.

 Check local regulations before purchasing.
 Some areas require a “low VOC” automotive paint for compliance with new air regulations.
-Should you require a low VOC paint we have one available in this kit.
-To find the low VOC kit enter the color name in the search box above and look for the option showing cans with green and white labels.
+Should you require a low VOC paint we have one (not water based) available for this color at an amazing value.
+To find the low VOC version of this color enter the color name in the search box above and look for the option showing cans with green labels.
 See our low VOC tab for the latest information.
-However, regulations change often so always check your local regulations before purchasing.
-Contact us at firstname.lastname@example.org for more details.

 NOTE: Automotive paints, such as those represented on this site, can be hazardous to your health, and as such, require specialized equipment and training to use properly and safely.
 These products are designed for use by professionally trained autobody painters with proper personal protective equipment (PPE) in an approved spray booth and are not recommended for at home or "do it yourself" type applications.